 In July 2001, the FERC ordered an evidentiary hearing to determine the amount of refunds due to California energy buyers for purchases made in the spot markets operated by the CalISO and the CalPX during the period from October 2, 2000 to June 20, 2001 (Refund Period).
 Proposed refunds are based on the calculation of mitigated market clearing prices for each hour.
 The FERC ruled that if the refunds required by the formula would cause a seller to recover less than its actual costs for the Refund Period, sellers may document these costs and limit their refund liability commensurately.
 In September 2005, Avista Energy submitted its cost filing claim pursuant to the FERC's August 2005 order.
-That filing was accepted in orders issued by the FERC in January 2006 and November 2006.
-In June 2009, the FERC reversed, in part, its previous decision and ordered a compliance filing requiring an adjustment to the return on investment component of Avista Energy's cost filing.
-That compliance filing was made in July 2009.
-Responding to arguments made by the California AG, the CPUC, PG&E and SCE in March 2010, Avista Energy corrected a technical error in its compliance filing in April 2010.
-That correction increased its cost filing claim.
-In March 2011, the FERC rejected any return on equity in Avista Energy's compliance filing, directing Avista Energy to submit its cost filing to the CalISO, removing the return on equity component.
-Avista Energy complied in April 2011, and the California AG, the CPUC, PG&E and SCE filed for rehearing of the FERC's order in April 2011.
+The filing was initially accepted by the FERC, but in March 2011, the FERC ordered Avista Energy to remove any return on equity in a compliance filing with the CalISO, which Avista Energy did in April 2011.
+A challenge to Avista Energy's cost filing by the California AG, the CPUC, PG&E and SCE was denied in July 2011 as a collateral attack on the FERC's prior orders accepting Avista Energy's cost filing.
+In July 2011, the California AG, the CPUC, PG&E and SCE filed a petition for review of the FERC's orders regarding Avista Energy's cost filing at the Ninth Circuit.